pschaus/book_lepl1402/source/part6.rst

 Static nested classes
 ---------------------

-We are now interested in the task of continuously sorting the rows according to the values that are present in the columns, as new rows are added to the spreadsheet.
+We are now interested in the task of continuously sorting the rows according to the values that are present in the columns, as new rows get added to the spreadsheet using the ``addRow()`` method.

-To this end, the ``Spreadsheet`` class contains the member variable ``sortOnColumn`` that specifies on which column the sorting must be applied, and can be set using the ``setSortOnColumn()`` setter method.
-We already know that the task of sorting the rows can be solved using a :ref:`delegation to a dedicated comparator <delegation_comparator>`:
+To this end, the ``Spreadsheet`` class contains the member variable ``sortOnColumn`` that specifies on which column the sorting must be applied.
+That parameter can be set using the ``setSortOnColumn()`` setter method.
+We already know that the task of sorting the rows can be solved through :ref:`delegation to a dedicated comparator <delegation_comparator>`:

 ..  code-block:: java